matus-j/debezium-cdc/README.md

-## Single DB Table Sync from SQLServer to PostgreSQL
+## Simple Sync from SQLServer to PostgreSQL

 ### Setup
 ```bash